 KING MONMOUTH'S council was assembled at the time of my coming, and my entrance caused the utmost surprise and joy, as they had just heard news of my sore danger.
-Even the royal presence could not prevent several members, among whom were the old mayor and two soldiers of fortune, from springing to their feet and shaking me warmly by the hand.
+Even the royal presence could not prevent several members, among whom were the old Mayor and the two soldiers of fortune, from springing to their feet and shaking me warmly by the hand.
 Monmouth himself said a few gracious words, and requested that I should be seated at the board with the others.

-"You have earned the right to be of our council," said he, "and, lest there should be a jealousy among other captains that you should come among us, I do hereby confer upon you the special title of Scout-master, which, though it entail few, if any, duties in the present state of our force, will yet give you precedence over your fellows.
+'You have earned the right to be of our council,' said he, and lest there should be a jealousy amongst other captains that you should come among us.
+I do hereby confer upon you the special title of Scout-master, which, though it entail few if any duties in the present state of our force, will yet give you precedence over your fellows.
 We had heard that your greeting from Beaufort was of the roughest, and that you were in sore straits in his dungeons.
 But you have happily come yourself on the very heels of him who bore the tidings.
-Tell us, then, from the beginning, how things have fared with you."

-I should have wished to have limited my story to Beaufort and his message, but, as the council seemed to be intent upon hearing a full account of my journey, I told, in as short and simple speech as I could, the various passages which had befallen me-the ambuscade of the smugglers, the cave, the capture of the gauger, the journey in the lugger, the acquaintance with Farmer Brown, my being cast into prison, with the manner of my release, and the message wherewith I had been commissioned.
-To all of this the council hearkened with the utmost attention, while a muttered oath, ever and anon, from a courtier or a groan and prayer from a Puritan showed how keenly they followed the various phases of my fortunes.
-Above all, they gave the greatest heed to Beaufort's words, and stopped me more than once when I appeared to be passing over any saying or event before they had due time to weigh it.
-When I at last finished they all sat speechless, looking into one another's faces, and waiting for an expression of opinion.

-"On my word," said Monmouth, at last, "this is a young

-Ulysses, though his Odyssey doth but take three days in the acting.
-Scudéry might not be so dull were she to take a hint from these smuggler's caves and sliding panels.
-How say you, Grey?"

-"He hath, indeed, had his share of adventure," the nobleman answered, "and hath also performed his mission like a fearless and zealous messenger.
-You say that Beaufort gave you nought in writing?"

-"Not a word, my lord," I replied.
+Tell us then from the beginning how things have fared with you.'
+I should have wished to have limited my story to Beaufort and his message, but as the council seemed to be intent upon hearing a full account of my journey, I told in as short and simple speech as I could the various passages which had befallen me-the ambuscado of the smugglers, the cave, the capture of the gauger, the journey in the lugger, the acquaint-ance with Farmer Brown, my being cast into prison, with the manner of my release and the message wherewith I had been commissioned.
+To all of this the council hearkened with the uttermost attention, while a muttered oath ever and anon from a courtier or a groan and prayer from a Puritan showed how keenly they followed the various phases of my fortunes.
+Above all they gave the greatest heed to Beaufort's words, and stopped me more than once when I appeared to be passing over any saying or event before they had due time to weigh it.
+When I at last finished they all sat speechless, looking into each other's faces and waiting for an expression of opinion.
+'On my word,' said Monmouth at last, 'this is a young Ulysses, though his Odyssey doth but take three days in the acting.
+Scudéry might not be so dull were she to take a hint from these smugglers' caves and sliding panels.
+How say you, Grey?'
+'He hath indeed had his share of adventure,' the nobleman answered, 'and hath also performed his mission like a fearless and zealous messenger.
+You say that Beaufort gave you nought in writing?'
+'Not a word, my lord,' I replied.

-"And his private message was that he wished us well, and would join us if we were in his country?"

-"That was the effect, my lord."

-"Yet, in his council, as I understand, he did utter bitter things against us, putting affronts upon the king, and making light of his just claims upon the fealty of his nobility?"
+'And his private message was that he wished us well and would join us if we were in his country?'
+'That was the effect, my lord.'
+'Yet in his council, as I understand, he did utter bitter things against us, putting affronts upon the King, and making light of his just claims upon the fealty of his nobility?'
+'He did,' I answered.

-"He did," I answered.